tobi-code/ManipulationLibrary/docs/index.rst

 You can find examples on how to use this library in the "example" folder in GitHub.

+	``Disclaimer: This module is tested on Ubuntu 20.04.1 LTS with Python 3.8.5``

 Depends on external librabies:
 ------------------------------